GrahamTheCoder/review-this/reviewing-stuff-presentation.md

 It's also hard to discern the relative importance of a comment, and how much someone cares about it.
 The success of communication depends on each individual's and the pair's rapport.
 It's easy to blame other people, but what's really going on, and how can we do it better?
+Devils advocate can be a dangerous game to play in textual form.
+Be careful of 'false' arguments too which people sometimes accidentally create when they're passionate about their contribution. e.g. The false dichotomy - making it seem like there are only two choices, of which theirs is the superior.

 #### Giving feedback
 * Keep comments short